nimarb/pyfense/README.md

 ## Dependencies

-python 3, pyglet>=1.2.3, cocos2d>=0.6.0, numpy>=1.9.2
+python 3, pyglet>=1.3.0, cocos2d>=0.6.5, numpy>=1.9.2
 earlier versions might work but were not tested against. pyglet 1.2.2 and earlier cause a segfault due to incorrect calling of gdk_pixbuf.

 ## How to Setup the Development Environment

+To setup the development environment you can either use `venv` which comes with Python 3.3 or later, or you can use `virtualenv` which has to be explicitly installed but works with a wider variety of versions. `venv` is definitely recommended.

 Steps to replicate the development environment:

+### Using `venv` (recommended)

 1. clone this repo
+2. initiate virtualenv in the project dir: `python3 -m venv .`
+3. install pyfense in the virtualenv environment: `./bin/python setup.py develop`
+4. set execute permission for the executeable: `chmod +x ./bin/pyfense`
+5. run pyfense: `./bin/pyfense`
+6. to modify pyfense edit the responding file in `./pyfense/`
+7. have fun :)

+### Using `virtualenv`

+1. clone this repo
-2. initiate virtualenv in the project dir: virtualenv .
+2. initiate virtualenv in the project dir: `virtualenv .`
-3. install pyfense in the virtualenv environment: ./bin/python setup.py develop
+3. install pyfense in the virtualenv environment: `./bin/python setup.py develop`
-4. set execute permission for the executeable: chmod +x ./bin/pyfense
+4. set execute permission for the executeable: `chmod +x ./bin/pyfense`
-5. run pyfense: ./bin/pyfense
+5. run pyfense: `./bin/pyfense`
-6. to modify pyfense edit the responding file in ./pyfense/
+6. to modify pyfense edit the responding file in `./pyfense/`
 7. have fun :)

 ## Unit Tests